Cristelknight999/Expanded-Ecosphere/README.md

 - A config menu is available if you install [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config/files) and on fabric also [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).
 - You can also edit the config manually in wwoo.json5 (located at .minecraft/config/wwoo/)
-- Biomes can be disabled in banned_biomes.json5 (also located at .minecraft/config/wwoo/) -Has an option to only update vanilla biomes, and not to add the close to 200 new biomes.
+- Biomes can be disabled in banned_biomes.json5 (also located at .minecraft/config/wwoo/)
+- Has an option to only update vanilla biomes, and not to add the close to 200 new biomes.

 # Compatible Mods/Packs